mvenegas011/ai-case-study/README.md

 * The company has received USD $3.5 Billion in funding and has over 5000 employees [^3]
  [^3]: https://www.forbes.com/lists/ai50/?sh=64f440c290f4

-More information can be found on [Databricks](https://www.databricks.com/) website data-LH.png
+More information can be found on [Databricks](https://www.databricks.com/) website.

 ## Business Activities